| Click here to see our

 Beagles and Buddies is a no-kill shelter.
 That means that sometimes a dog can be at B&B for years before the right person comes along to adopt it.
 The Special Friends program is all about helping these dogs find that special person a little sooner.

 As a Special Friend, you would:

 If you have already volunteered at least three times at B&B: you can join the Special Friends Program.
 Either come to B&B during our open hours, or send email to .
 Then we will match you up with your own Special Friend.

 - Commit to visiting your Special Friend for 1 hour a week for a 3 month period.

 At the end of 3 months, you may continue to visit your special friend, or you may choose to move on to a new special friend.

-leash, you would teach it.
-One volunteer found that her Special Friend, an adorable 1 year old poodle mix, couldn't get a home because she would bite people when she wanted to play.
+One volunteer found that her Special Friend, a 1 year old poodle mix, couldn't get a home because she would bite people when she wanted to play.
 The dog wasn't being aggressive-she was young and didn't

 understand she was doing anything wrong.
 The volunteer watched a number of youtube vids by trainer Zak George in order to learn how to train the poodle out of this, and it worked!
 Soon after all her bad behavior had been resolved, the